-Dopamine can be converted into norepinephrine by dopamine β-hydroxylase and further into epinephrine by phenylethanolamine N-methyltransferase.
+Dopamine can be converted into noradrenaline by dopamine β-hydroxylase and further into adrenaline by phenylethanolamine N-methyltransferase.
 Dopamine β-hydroxylase is released into the blood by the adrenal medulla.

 Degradation of dopamine into inactive metabolites is catalyzed by monoamine oxidases (MAO-A and MAO-B) and catechol-O-methyl transferase (COMT).
 VAP-1 (AOC3) can also deaminate short-chain primary amines.
 MAO-A and -B are located at the mitochondrial outer membranes, in CNS and peripheral tissues and also in platelets.
 Catecholamines are actively transported into red blood cells, which contain COMT (Danon & Sapira, 1972).
 Inhibitors of these enzymes, such as clorgyline and deprenyl, are given with L-DOPA medication.
 Dopamine can also be autoxidated in the presence of O2 and ferric iron.
-MAO-A activity in the brain can be quantified using [11C]clorgyline-D2 or [11C]harmine (Zanderigo et al., 2018), and MAO-B activity can be assessed using [11C]SL25.1188 (Rusjan et al., 2014), [11C]L-deprenyl-D2 (Fowler et al., 2015), and [18F]F-DED (Nag et al., 2016; Ballweg et al., 2023).
+MAO-A activity in the brain can be quantified using [11C]clorgyline-D2 or [11C]harmine (Zanderigo et al., 2018).
+MAO-B activity can be assessed using [11C]SL25.1188 (Rusjan et al., 2014), [11C]L-deprenyl-D2 (Fowler et al., 2015), and [18F]F-DED (Nag et al., 2016; Ballweg et al., 2023).

 The main end product of DA metabolism is homovanillic acid (HVA), which is excreted to urine by the kidneys.
 Some dopamine is found in the circulation, most of it as dopamine sulphate, which also is excreted to urine.

 Five dopamine receptors (D1R - D5R) have been identified in mammals.
 All DA receptors are metabotropic G protein-coupled receptors.
 D1R is the most abundant of DA receptors in the CNS, D2R is also common, but D3, D4, and D5 receptor densities are much lower.
 However, D5R has 10-fold higher affinity to dopamine than D1R, and D3R has 20-fold higher affinity to dopamine than D2R.
-Coding regions of D2, D3, and D4 receptor genes are interrupted by several introns, leading to receptor subtypes such as the variants D2SR and D2SL (short and long, respectively).
+Coding regions of D2, D3, and D4 receptor genes are interrupted by several introns, and alternative splicing leads to receptor subtypes such as the variants D2SR and D2LR (short and long, respectively).
 D2LRs are mainly postsynaptic and D2SRs mainly presynaptic, but the expression isoforms depends on the genotype (CC, CA, AA).
 CC and CA carriers have higher D2/3R availability in ventral striatum (Valli et al., 2019).
 D2R polymorphism genotypes have a role in personality traits and affect medication responsiveness.